Outstanding Contributions

 Disclaimer

-This webpage is not intended to be critical of former U.S. President Donald J. Trump.
-Instead, it is intended to offer readers insight into the obstacles that women face when attempting to speak out against injustices, inequality, sexism, misogyny, and oppression they have faced over the years in a political system that is predominantly male-dominate.
+This webpage is not intended to criticize former U.S. President Donald J. Trump.
+Rather, its purpose is to highlight the challenges women encounter when they attempt to voice their experiences of injustice, inequality, sexism, misogyny, and oppression in a political system that has historically been dominated by men.

 The Global Women’s March

 A group of ASL/Deaf Women at the Utah Women's March in the Utah State Capitol on January 23, 2017.
 Back Row: L-R: Jennifer Allen-Kelly, Sari Stewart Williams, Dawn Duran (ASL Interpreter), Stephanie Lowder Mathis, and Chrystee Call Davenport.
-Front Row L-R: Shandra Benito, Jodi Becker Kinner, Millicent "Millie" Simmonds (a Deaf actress), and Carol Sanderson
+Front Row L-R: Shandra Benito, Jodi Christel Becker, Millicent "Millie" Simmonds (a Deaf actress), and Carol Sanderson

 Utah Women's Suffrage Movement